run a muck

 wethey do evil things.. (people will hurt people)?

-lord of the flies, tragedy of the commons, .. usually mentioned here.
+lord of the flies, tragedy of the commons, myth of tragedy and lord, .. usually mentioned here.

 urban dictionary: run a muck. wikipedia – run amok